![]() | Hašek, Jaroslav Matěj František | |

 - 7 July: Zagorsze - Stare Sioło (ukr. Старе Село)

 In the “Einkantonierungsgebiet” the 12th march battalions from Infanterieregiment Nr.
 11, IR73, IR.
-91 and IR102 were to gather and form the 18th March Brigade and continue to the front.
+91 and Infanterieregiment Nr.
+102 were to gather and form the 18th March Brigade and continue to the front.
 Interestingly IR.
-91 disappears from the records whereas the march battalions from the other three regiments are reported to have arrived at their destination on 9 July.
-Jan Vaněk's diary gives us the most reliable information available to date: on 4 July they are still in the transport but approaching Sambor.
-Then on 5 July they left Sambor for Rudki, on 6 July they marched to Szczerzec.
+91 disappears from the records, whereas the march battalions from the other three regiments are reported to have arrived at their destination on 9 July.
+Jan Vaněk's diary gives us the most reliable information: on 4 July, they are still in transport but approaching Sambor.
+Then, on 5 July, they left Sambor for Rudki, and on 6 July, they marched to Szczerzec.
 This indicates a delay of one day compared to the 2nd Army orders.

 Another of Jaroslav Hašek's poems lists towns and villages on a line between Sambor and Łonie (the village by Gołogóry where the XII.
 Marschbataillon joined the field battalions of IR.
 91).
-This description in the poem corresponds almost perfectly to official orders stored in Kriegsarchiv in Vienna (2nd army files) and Jan Vaněk adds several confirmatory items in his entry from 10 July.
-The places he mentions are: Wańkowce, Lahodów, and Jaktorów.
-At the last place he notes on 10 July that they were waiting to join the regiment in the afternoon.
-The only slight contradiction between the various sources is the actual date of joining the regiment.
+This description in the poem corresponds almost perfectly to official orders stored in Kriegsarchiv in Vienna (2nd army files).
+Jan Vaněk adds several confirmatory items in his entry from 10 July.
+The places he mentions are Wańkowce, Lahodów, and Jaktorów.
+In the last place, he notes that on 10 July, they were waiting to join the regiment in the afternoon.
+The only slight contradiction between the various sources is the actual date the march battalion joined the regiment.
 According to Jan Eybl and Vaněk it was on 10 July, Inft.
 Reg.
 91 Galizien... claims 11 July.

 Joining the 11th Field Company

-However patchily Hašek’s journey to the front is documented, his stay at the front from around 10 July to 24 September 1915 is very well covered.
-Morávek’s above-mentioned series focuses mainly on this period and additionally Inft.
+Hašek’s journey to the front is patchily documented, but his stay at the front from around 10 July to 24 September 1915 is well covered.
+Morávek’s above-mentioned series focuses mainly on this period.
+Additionally, Inft.
 Reg.
-91 Galizien... covers the regiment's route in great detail, at times almost down to the hour and with accurate geographical information.
-The diaries of Jan Vaněk and Jan Eybl pin down the events even more accurately.
+91 Galizien... covers the regiment's route in great detail, at times down to the hour, and with accurate geographical information.
+The diaries of Jan Vaněk and Jan Eybl describe the events even more precisely.

-When the march battalion (appx.
-800 men) joined the IR.
+When the march battalion (approximately 800 men) joined the IR.
 91 operative body, Rudolf Lukas took command of the renewed 11.
 Kompanie, with Hašek as his messenger.
-Hans Bigler was also assigned to this company as a squad leader (Zugsführer) and Jan Vaněk and František Strašlipka served in this unit.
+Hans Bigler was also assigned to this company as a squad leader (Zugsführer), and Jan Vaněk and František Strašlipka served in this unit.
 Companies 9 to 12 made up III.
-Feldbataillon, commanded by Čeněk Sagner who had left for the front around mid June.
-Franz Wenzel assumed command of the 2nd battalion (companies 5-8).
+Feldbataillon, commanded by Čeněk Sagner, who had left for the front around mid-June.
+Franz Wenzel assumed command of the 2nd battalion (Companies 5-8).

 From now it should be clear that the 11.
-Kompanie (field compnay) and part of its command structure has been projected directly onto the march units described in the novel.
-Hašek was named messenger in the 11th field company soon after 11 July 1915, this is a role Švejk gets much earlier in the 11th march company (although Hašek may have been a messenger also in his march company).
+Kompanie (field company) and part of its command structure have been projected directly onto the march units described in the novel.
+Hašek was named messenger in the 11th field company soon after 11 July 1915.
+This is a role Švejk gets much earlier in the 11th March company (although Hašek may have been a messenger also in his March company).

 After Żółtańce

 Some real events have been shifted forward in time.
 The order to build a bridge across the Bug was given on 17 July, i.e. not in Királyhida as the novel states.
 Brought forward in the same way is the order to march to Sokal.
-It was only issued on 20 July when the regiment was busy building that very bridge, by Kamionka Strumiłowa.
-During the march to Sokal the regiment met German troops both in Mosty Wielkie and Sokal (IR.
-91 replaced German units there), both these encounters may have inspired the various meetings with German military units and Švejk observing the well-fed Germans at Żółtańce town square (a place IR.
+It was only issued on 20 July, after the regiment had started building that bridge by Kamionka Strumiłowa.
+During the march to Sokal, the regiment met German troops in Mosty Wielkie and Sokal (IR.
+91 replaced German units there).
+Both these encounters may have inspired the various meetings with German military units and Švejk observing the well-fed Germans at Żółtańce town square (a place IR.
 91 never set foot at).

 Belohnungsantrag